5stackgg/docs/discord-bot/index.md

 ## OAuth Setup

-Navigate to `https://discord.com/developers/applications/${Application ID}/oauth2` and update the Redirect URL to your `WEB_DOMAIN` URL, which can be found in:
+Navigate to `https://discord.com/developers/applications/${Application ID}/oauth2` and update the Redirect URL to your `WEB_DOMAIN` URL, which can be found in `INSTALL_DIR/base/properties/api-config.env`.

-`INSTALL_DIR/base/properties/api.env`.

 In the file `INSTALL_DIR/base/secrets/discord-secrets.env`, you need to update both the `DISCORD_CLIENT_ID` and `DISCORD_CLIENT_SECRET`.